A new approach to the Koszul property in representation theory using graded subalgebras: Representations in positive characteristic of simple algebraic groups

-Let $G$ be a simple simply connected algebraic group defined and split over a prime field ${\mathbb F}_p$ of positive characteristic $p$.
-Assume that $G$ has root system $\Phi$ with respect to a maximal split torus $T$.
+Let $G$ be a simple simply connected algebraic group over an algebraically closed field $K$ of positive characteristic $p$.
+Assume $G$ defined and split over the prime field ${\mathbb F}_p$.
+Then $G$ has root system denoted $\Phi$ with respect to a maximal split torus $T$.
+For $\lambda\in X^+$, let $L(\lambda)$ be the irreducible rational $G$-module of highest weight $\lambda$.
+Let $U={\text{\rm Dist}}(G)$ be the distribution (hyperalgebra) of $G$.
+The category of rational $G$-modules is equivalent to the category of locally finite $U$-modules.